andreschort/query/README.md

 TODO
 ----
-- DropDownField.BooleanList
+- Implement DropDownField.BooleanList.
-- Styles
+- Improve the way you can apply styles to the Query.Web controls.
-- Describe operators here.
+- Describe filter operators here.
 - Check filter value conversions problem for targets other than int and decimal.

 Basic projection